-These days, the mere mention of a canceled tour or botched festival date is liable to send most creative musical types into a staring contest with the nearest inanimate object.
+These days, the mere mention of a canceled tour or botched bass festival is liable to send most creative musical types into a staring contest with the nearest inanimate object.
 It was easier a few months ago to smile and laugh, but the waxing seriousness of the reality that no one actually knows what’s going to happen or what we’re really capable of does bring about a lot of questions.

 These questions reside visibly now in everything we do now and everything we don’t, and we only grow more aware of this as we continue to adapt to new levels of isolation.
 There are so many valid concerns at the forefront of our minds, and for good reason.
 But for most creative types, this can create a certain degree of less-than-helpful inner feedback.

 Turns out, checking in with another perspective can provide a vital reality check when attempting to expand one’s own understanding of things.